yfnaji/xLog/README.md

 <h2 id="bg-rgb">RGB</h2>

-Using the RGB color scheme for background colors is identical to that of the foreground colors, with the only difference being that the `bg` parameter should be used instead:
+Similar to setting the foreground color with RGB values, you can pass a tuple of length 3 to `bg` to set the background color:

 ```
 from xlog import xLog